Country Home for Sale in Thayer, Missouri

 To View All Listings in The Ozarks Click Here.

 This 3 bed, 2 bath, 1,630 square foot home on 11 m/l acres is sure to impress.
 Home is in excellent shape and ready to move in!
 Walk-in to the living room and you can see some truly amazing views out your front windows.
 Next you will enjoy a lot of cabinets and the large island in the kitchen!
 The master suite has large furniture in it with plenty of room to walk around!
+Home and tool shed outside both have a brand new roof.
 The front porch is the place to be in the mornings as you can see the adjacent farm for some truly stunning views!
 The back porch would be great for family barbecues.
 The Large 40x50 shop has electric and is partially insulated and plumbed!
 Shop has electric and 220 electric and two large bay doors on one end for easy access as well as a 12x50 lean-to on one side.
 The shop is a must see!
 Plus there is a 8x12 tool shed for all your lawn and garden storage.
 Property sits only 10 minutes from town!
 Property is within a short drive from the Mark Twain National Forest, Eleven Point River and the Spring River.
 Apporx.
 3 1/2 acres are open for either a large yard or it could be fenced to run livestock.
 Wildlife abounds on the property if you would like to do some hunting as well.
+Seller to put on a new roof with acceptable offer!

 Directions: From Thayer take Highway 142 East 7.8 miles to a left and turn on EE highway.
 Go almost 5 miles to a left on County Road 292.
 First house on the right.